Discovering Maps of Meaning

 • Complex concepts and relationships can be mapped out for us, automatically

 Systems like this mean that the interplay of cultural spheres and their organizing concepts can be mapped in relation to one-another, with key ideological differentiators between spheres clearly identified.
-Deeper understandings of social systems and organizational cultures might mean we can more accurately predict the behaviors of companies or large groups of people.
+Deeper understandings of social systems and organizational cultures might mean we can more accurately predict the behaviors of organizations or large groups of people.
 The evolution and interaction of more central, organizing beliefs in groups can be more easily mapped over time, and the impact of major historical events on a society could be visualized and interpreted.

 In many ways all of these are already happening - algorithmic systems model our habits and interests to suggest us social media posts, music, search results, and videos.
 We model engagement history and the frequency of words and topics in different spheres.
 The important thing to realize is that these systems have already been colossal organizing forces on our lives and societies, and any improvement in their depth and explanatory power means sweeping, foundational changes to our lives and cultures.
 Corporations use these systems to understand and influence our behavior, but I think we can also use these systems for self-discovery, expression, and for organizing our thoughts and lives.